The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Experimental Setup

 \subsection{Data}

-We study a spatial reasoning task in which the model must identify a property (e.g., color or shape) of an object located at a specific spatial relation to a reference object.
-For example, for the \textit{Squares} image shown in Fig.~\ref{fig:data}, the query may be ``\textit{The color of the square to the left of the green square is}'', for which the correct answer is ``\textit{red}''.
-For clarity, we present experimental setups and results for the \textit{Squares} setting in the main text, and report results for the remaining settings in the appendix.
+We study spatial variable binding across increasing visual complexity, from synthetic and controlled settings to complex natural images (Fig.~\ref{fig:data}).
+The controlled settings are necessary to enable causal analysis, which requires constructing original-counterfactual input pairs that differ in exactly one factor.
+The naturalistic settings then provide evidence that the findings apply to real-world conditions.

-\paragraph{Synthetic Settings} We consider three synthetic settings—\textit{Squares}, \textit{Shapes}, and \textit{Objects}.
+\myparagraph{Synthetic Settings} We consider three synthetic settings: \textit{Squares}, \textit{Shapes}, and \textit{Objects}.
 In all settings, three equal-sized items are placed at fixed, equal distances and arranged either horizontally or vertically.
 The settings differ only in visual content: \textit{Squares} uses colored squares, \textit{Shapes} uses colored geometric shapes, and \textit{Objects} uses real-world object images.
 All images are generated programmatically from predefined collections of colors, shapes, and objects (see full list at App.~\ref{app:data}), enabling precise control over attributes and spatial configuration.
 For each image, we query the VLM to predict an attribute (color, shape, or object name) of a target entity (square, shape, or object) based on its relative position to a reference entity.
 For our intervention experiments (see Sec.~\ref{sec:experiments}), we sample 50 pairs of clean-counterfactual images from each setting.
+We validate generalization of results to synthetic data with real background in App.~\ref{app:probe_real_back}.